Shaaali/identity-apps/docs/guides/conditional-auth/user-age-based-template.md

 Follow the steps given below.

 1. Access the application URL.
-2. Try to log in with a user who is above 18 years.
-The user will be successfully logged in to the application.
+2. Try to sign in with a user who is above 18 years.
+The user will be successfully signed in to the application.
-3. Log out and log in with a user who is below 18 years.
-The user will be restricted from logging in.
+3. Log out of the application.
+4. Sign in again with a user who is below 18 years.
+The user will be restricted from signing in.
     <img :src="$withBase('/assets/img/guides/conditional-auth/user-aged-based-conditional-auth-failure.png')" alt="user-aged-based-conditional-auth-failure-error-page">